Canary Islands Tourism

 The two busiest islands are Gran Canaria and Tenerife.

-Gran Canaria might be the thinking man's choice for the museums and history of Las Palmas, the most cosmopolitan city in all the Canaries with its port and university, but the night life is exuberant but especially in the gay play-pen for exuberant action in Playa del Ingles and the dunes of Maspalomas.
+Gran Canaria could be the intellectual’s choice due to the abundance of museums and long, interesting history of Las Palmas, the most cosmopolitan city in all the Canaries with its port and university, but the night life is exuberant but especially in the gay play-pen of Playa del Ingles and the dunes of Maspalomas.

-Lanzarote, Land of the Volcanoes, is rugged and spectacular and could be the arty traveller's choice due to the island-wide vision and determination of brilliant artist and architect Cesar Manrique, coupled with a fine cluster of volcanoes and some wonderful sandy beaches.
+Lanzarote, Land of the Volcanoes, is rugged and spectacular and could be the arty traveller’s choice due to the island-wide vision and determination of brilliant artist and architect Cesar Manrique, coupled with a fine cluster of volcanoes and some wonderful sandy beaches.

 Fuerteventura offers massive white beaches, great wind and kite surfing in a low-rain but strong-wind environment (the name is a bit of a giveaway) but little in the way of interior sights, walks, cultural or historical interest.
-And free-range free willies...
+And free-range willies. . .

-La Gomera is one of the least-developed islands with the pleasant beach and port town of San Sebastian, an OK beach resort called Playa de Santiago and agreeable but German-dominated resorts that do not welcome Brits at Valle Gran Rey.
+La Gomera is one of the least-developed islands with the pleasant beach and port town of San Sebastian, an OK beach resort called Playa de Santiago and agreeable but German-dominated resorts that do not welcome other nationalities at Valle Gran Rey.

 Walking or biking the island’s forests and ravines is fine but note that roads run over the summits of Gomera’s hills so high-solitude is not easy.
 Golf, scuba diving, sailing and whale watching are favoured pursuits.

-- A lot of the Canaries' tourism is of the low-level package-holiday kind, with style-free hotels to suit.
-Fuerteventura!
+• A lot of the Canaries’ tourism is of the low-level package-holiday kind, with style-free hotels to suit.

-- The Canaries don't offer any major tourist sights other than a few fine old buildings (mainly in Tenerife’s Santa Cruz), volcanoes and/or mountains, though there's no shortage of dramatic landscapes or pleasant towns.
+• The Canaries don’t offer any major tourist sights other than a few fine old buildings (mainly in Tenerife’s Santa Cruz), volcanoes and/or mountains, though there’s no shortage of dramatic landscapes or pleasant towns.